phunware/maas-cms-ios-sdk/README.md

 MaaSCMS has a dependency on MaaSCore.framework which is available here: https://github.com/phunware/maas-core-ios-sdk

-It's recommended that you add the MaaS framesworks to the 'Vendor/Phunware' directory.
+It's recommended that you add the MaaS frameworks to the 'Vendor/Phunware' directory.
 This directory should contain MaaSCore.framework and MaaSCMS.framework  as well as any other MaaS frameworks that you are using.

 Documentation
 ------------

-Documentation is included in the Documents folder in the repository as both HTML and .docset.
-You can also find the latest documentation here: http://phunware.github.io/maas-cms-ios-sdk/.
+Documentation is included in the Documents folder in the repository as both HTML and as a .docset.
+You can also find the latest documentation here: http://phunware.github.io/maas-cms-ios-sdk/

 Overview
 -----------

-The MaaSCMS SDK allows developers to fetch and manage the various pieces of data in the Content Management System including containers, schemas, structure, and content.
-The CMS spans across your entire organization so different applications can potentially share the same content.
+The MaaSCMS SDK allows developers to fetch and manage the various pieces of data in the Content Management Engine, including containers, schemas, structure and content.
+The CME spans across your entire organization so different applications can potentially share the same content.

 ### Container